Kinto/kinto/docs/api/1.x/utilities.rst

 information as advocated by https://www.contributejson.org

+.. _api-utilities-version:

 GET /__version__
 ==================

-Return a JSON mapping containing information about what distribution has been deployed by OPS.
+Return a JSON mapping containing information about what distribution has been deployed by OPs.

 ::